naskio/mergeui/README.md

   ```

 > [!IMPORTANT]
-> The indexing process takes few minutes to complete depending on your resources and the number of workers and `merge`
+> The indexing process takes few minutes to complete depending on your resources, number of workers and number
-> models available.
+> of `merge` models available.

 > [!NOTE]
 > It takes around 6 minutes to index a graph of ~12k models and ~51k relationships using 64 workers.